Dashrath Chand: Political career

 The Indian people were trying to free India from British rule.
-He was impressed by the freedom movement of India and involved in that movement.
+He was impressed by the freedom movement in India and involved in that movement.
 At the same time, he remembered the miserable condition of the general public of Nepal.
 The public was suffering from poverty, illiteracy, and ignorance.
 They were being exploited by the ruling class who had no law to obey and who lived in luxury.
 Tyranny, debauchery, economic exploitation, and religious persecution characterized Rana's rule.
-This 104-year of Rana regime has been called one of the darkest periods of Nepalese history.
+The 104-year Rana regime has been called one of the darkest periods of Nepalese history.
 Dasharath Chand could not resist protesting the rulers.
 He was determined to end the Rana rule.
 He began to write articles against the Ranas in the Janata published from Patna in India, under the pseudonym of Sewasingh.

 Dasharath Chand met Tanka Prasad Acharya and Dharma Bhakta Mathema who were active in starting a political revolution in Nepal.
 A Political party called the Nepal Praja Parishad was organized in the presidency of Tanka Prasad Acharya in Nepal with the active participation of Dasharath Chand.
 It became active and started distributing pamphlets explaining the arbitrary Rana rule.
-For about 4 months, the government did not know who were doing it.
+For about 4 months, the government did not know who was doing it.
 At last, a reward of Rs.
-5000 was announced for the revelation of the secret.
+5,000 was announced for the revelation of the secret.
 The reward tempted Ramji Joshi, a member of Praja Parishad and he disclosed the secret.
 So arresting the leaders was begun.
 Gangalal Shrestha and Dasharath Chand were arrested.
-In prison, they were given severe torture and pain.
-They were asked to beg pardon but they did not do so.
-At last, in 1941, January 28, Dasharath Chand and Gangalal were shot dead at Shobha Bhagawati.
+In prison, they endured severe torture.
+They were asked to beg for forgiveness but they did not do so.
+At last, in 1941, on January 28, Dasharath Chand and Gangalal were shot dead at Shobha Bhagawati.